 “Yeah…but the thing?”

-Gary leant forward over the canteen table.
-“She’s gets so…hungry, as it were…that when she takes a guy home…if she doesn’t think he’s up to it she ‘feeds the beast’ first.
+The older man leant forward over the canteen table.
+“She’s gets so…hungry…as it were – ” he said with a wiggle of his greying eyebrows, “that when she takes a guy home, if she doesn’t think he’s up for to it she…” he grinned, “‘feeds the beast’ first.
 So to speak.”

 Harry frowned though didn’t like the feeling gathering in his belly.
 “She what?”

 Gary shrugged.
 “Takes the edge off.
 You know.
+Gets the ball rolling.
+Alone.
 Not many men can meet her in the middle otherwise.
 Or so that say.”

 “That’s gotta be crap,” Harry flustered.
 “She’s not an animal.”